va3c/viewer/va3c-viewer-html5/readme.md

 * Lights Tab
 	* Add lights, shading and shadows to any model
 	* Point light follows the camera
-	* Directional light position controlled br real-time slders
+	* Directional light position controlled by real-time slders

 ### Viewing
 * Reset camera position
 * Zoom extents
 	* Nice simple, fast, easy-to-understand algorithm
 	* WIP regarding scaled objects
+	* Updates the dimensions of the directional light shadow box
+	* Updates camera near and far settings
+	* Toggle display of bounding sphere and axis

 ### Preferences
 * Toggle the display of wireframe and normals helpers